 SPDR ETFs is the exchange traded funds ("ETF") platform of State Street Global Advisors and is comprised of funds that have been authorised by Central Bank of Ireland as open-ended UCITS investment companies.

-State Street Global Advisors SPDR ETFs Europe I & SPDR ETFs Europe II plc issue SPDR ETFs, and is an open-ended investment company with variable capital having segregated liability between its sub-funds.
-The Company is organised as an Undertaking for Collective Investments in Transferable Securities (UCITS) under the laws of Ireland and authorised as a UCITS by the Central Bank of Ireland.
-Investing involves risk including the risk of loss of principal.
+SSGA SPDR ETFs Europe I & SPDR ETFs Europe II plc issue SPDR ETFs, and is an open-ended investment company with variable capital having segregated liability between its sub-funds.
+The Company is organized as an Undertaking for Collective Investments in Transferable Securities (UCITS) under the laws of Ireland and authorized as a UCITS by the Central Bank of Ireland.

 Diversification does not ensure a profit or guarantee against loss.